LapisBerry/Desmos-Art-Generator/README.md

 ## About This Repositories

-I saw this on replit.com.
+I saw this on replit.com when I was like 14 years old.
 I just like it!!!🔥

 I made this repositories because I can keep the knowledge about [convolution.js] and [vectorize.js] in folder [image_processing]